-- Houses of worship: Houses of worship are defined to include churches, mosques, synagogues, temples, and other buildings whose primary purpose is worship or religious service.
+• Houses of worship (W): Houses of worship are defined to include churches, mosques, synagogues, temples, and other buildings whose primary purpose is worship or religious service.
 These locations facilitate the use of broadband by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals, as well as Underrepresented Communities such as religious minorities, people who are unhoused or experiencing housing insecurity, immigrants and refugees, the incarcerated/formerly incarcerated, and children/youth.
 In Vermont, these locations frequently facilitate the use of broadband by providing services to those populations (including soup kitchens, temporary shelter, warming/cooling stations, tutoring programs), and could provide a secondary benefit of offering the ability to connect to broadband while accessing these services.
 These locations are also regular social gathering places and would be able to facilitate broadband use by the broader community (including Underrepresented Communities) during those social gatherings.
-Only houses of worship offering support programs to Underrepresented Communities will be considered CAIs for the purposes of the BEAD program, and VCBB will work directly with community stakeholders to identify those locations. - Correctional facilities and juvenile detention centers: Correctional facilities and juvenile detention centers help facilitate the use of broadband by vulnerable populations, inclusive of Underrepresented Communities such as incarcerated individuals and children/youth, as well as members of other Underrepresented Communities that experience disproportionately high rates of incarceration.
-For currently incarcerated individuals, correctional facilities are the only possible place to access broadband.
-Reliable broadband access at correctional facilities and juvenile detention centers can enable access to educational programs that could strengthen digital skills and improve employability post incarceration, therefore contributing to a reduction in recidivism.
-The VCBB has heard from the Vermont Department of Corrections, which has indicated that broadband access is a high priority to enable it to expand its online educational programming. - Public outdoor spaces: Public outdoor spaces are defined to include community gardens, town greens, local and state parks, and park and rides.
-These spaces facilitate the use of broadband by vulnerable populations, including low-income individuals, individuals who are unhoused/ experiencing housing insecurity, children/ youth, and individuals that live in rural areas.
-Vermont has a significant population that is unhoused and experiencing housing insecurity who would also qualify as low-income individuals.
-With the housing crisis and limited shelter availability, public outdoor spaces are frequently where these Vermonters live and sleep.
-With limited ability to pay for mobile service, it would be massively beneficial to these populations for reliable, no-cost, high speed broadband to be made available at public outdoor spaces to facilitate communication, accessing benefits and services, and seeking employment.
-In fine weather, these are also frequent community gathering spaces that play host to club meetings, town gatherings, children's camps, and social events, which are accessed by all Vermonters, including
+Only houses of worship offering support programs to Underrepresented Communities will be considered CAIs for the purposes of the BEAD program, and VCBB has worked directly with community stakeholders to identify those locations.